oVirt/ovirt-site/source/feature/networklabels.html.md

 ` `</labels>

-The user will be able to provide the list of labels per nic via as part of the setupnetworks api:
+For phase 2 (when UI will use the restapi): The user will be able to provide the list of labels per nic via as part of the setupnetworks api:

 ` `*`/api/hosts/{host:id}/nics/setupnetworks`*